nextopio/nextop-client/README.md

+Note: Nextop development is moving to a private branch while we prepare for launch.
+We are focused on scalability, tightening the package, and providing tools on http://nextop.io.
+Stay tuned! [@nextopio](https://twitter.com/nextopio)

 # Nextop Mobile CDN

 Nextop is rethinking a CDN for mobile from the ground up.
 Mobile devices operate in high latency and